PausePoints lets a whole class improve their mood, calm themselves and focus on their next lesson

 Gwylan also offers bespoke training and consultancy packages, helping you improve the well-being of pupils and teachers across your school.

-Wellbeing Matters is a wellbeing training resource, to help teachers improve wellbeing across the school
+Wellbeing Matters is a training resource to help teachers improve wellbeing across the school

 Wellbeing Matters is a programme of bilingual training videos, with supporting classroom resources.
 It helps teachers better understand wellbeing and how to improve it in the classroom.

-Psychology research shows that a few key psychological characteristics play a major role in shaping pupils’ wellbeing levels and learning outcomes.
-Wellbeing Matters helps pupils understand how their thoughts and behaviours shape their wellbeing, and how making small changes can significantly increase their wellbeing levels.
+Research shows that a few key psychological characteristics play a major role in shaping pupils’ wellbeing levels and learning outcomes.
+Wellbeing Matters helps pupils and teachers understand how their thoughts and behaviours shape their wellbeing, and how making small changes can significantly increase their wellbeing levels.

 The resource shows how cultivating gratitude and optimism, developing empathy and kindness, as well as savouring and finding meaning in life, are key skills that anyone can learn to increase their wellbeing.
 By practising and developing them, pupils can change their thought patterns to feel better more often, and protect themselves against negative thought patterns that can lead to depression and other mental health challenges.